Scrapbook. Earls Court the Grove Days in W2/W11/W10.

 A day out on Wimbledon Common

-All Saints Road – Mass Carnival
+All Saints Road – Mass / Carnival.

 Photo Guy CrossThroughout the 1960/70s I lived in many places, often homeless.
 From West Cromwell Earls Court to The Brompton Road, Worlds End Chelsea, then over to Swinbrook Road just off Goldbourne Road in North Kensington, to St. Stevens Gardens then on to All Saints Road.

 My years in The Grove, bar some nasty encounters with The Music Business, was the most I ever felt that I was being held within a community that for the most part. cared about each other.
 Many of the people pictured have died or moved on to another place and another life.
 The Slums have been bulldozed away and unless you are already housed in a Housing Association, you need several Million, for the privilege of being there.
-When the disgusting Windrush Scandal opened up I was ashamed of being a white British woman and in a way, felt glad some of the people I regarded as Family, have gone and did not live to see the shameful treatment of their relatives.
+When the appalling Windrush Scandal opened up I was ashamed of being a white British woman and in a way, felt glad some of the people I regarded as Family, have gone and did not live to see the shameful treatment of themselves and their relatives.

 There were times in The Bay area of Northern California, Crocket, and Formentera in the Balearics and South West Wales, but I always winged home to All Saints Road and my little Sam was always with me…